-Refer to Note 3- Chapter 11 Proceedings in the Notes to Condensed Consolidated Financial Statements for a summary of our voluntary filing under Chapter 11 of the Bankruptcy Code and our emergence therefrom, the Exit Facility, the Operating Subsidiary LLC Agreement, Service Agreements, Trademark Licensing Agreement, the delisting of our common stock from the Nasdaq and the implemented 2023 Equity Incentive Plan.
+Refer to Note 3- Chapter 11 Proceedings and Emergence in the Notes to Condensed Consolidated Financial Statements for a summary of our voluntary filing under Chapter 11 of the Bankruptcy Code, our emergence therefrom and our delisting of our common stock from the Nasdaq.
+Refer to Note 13- Debt for details regarding our Exit Facility and Note 15- Commitments and Contingencies for details regarding our Service Agreements and the Trademark Licensing Agreement.